Scroll to Top

 Noonday Prayer and Quiet Reflection

 This week Fr.
-Trevor+ continues a 10-week series of reflections on the theme of 'Forgiveness'.
+Trevor+ continues his 10-week series of reflections on the theme of 'Forgiveness'.

 Facebook Live Noonday Prayer and Short Reflection.